-The UKRI Inter AI CDT Conference took place on the 7th and 8th November 2022 at the Bristol Hotel with the Interactive Artificial Intelligence CDT based at the University of Bristol and the Foundational Artificial Intelligence CDT based at UCL.
+The UKRI Inter AI CDT Conference took place on the 7th and 8th November 2022 at the Bristol Hotel with the Interactive Artificial Intelligence CDT based at the University of Bristol, the Foundational Artificial Intelligence CDT based at UCL and the CDT in ART-AI based at the University of Bath.
 Over 170 students, academics and industry representatives came together for this 2 day conference with the aim of enabling collaboration as well as delivering pertinent workshops.

 On day 1 we had Professor Nello Cristianini, from the Department of Engineering Mathematics at the University of Bristol as the key note speaker, followed by a choice of 2 x morning and 2 x afternoon workshops (details of these workshops are below).
 At the end of day 1 we had a poster session at the MShed, which had over 45 posters submitted by students across the 3 x CDTs.
 Prizes for the top 3 posters were presented to the students at the conference dinner.
 Congratulations go to Scott Wellington, from ART-AI cohort 2, who won the competition and to Elsa Zhong, from cohort 1, who came third!